albill/albill.github.com/_posts/2005-01-03-dishwasher-of-despair.markdown

 ---
+author: admin
+date: '2005-01-03 20:43:37'
 layout: post
+slug: dishwasher-of-despair
+status: publish
 title: Dishwasher of Despair
-published: true
-meta: {}

-tags:
+wordpress_id: '352'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 <p>The contractor spent about an hour working on the dishwasher (for a total of
 three hours here today).
 I shut off the water for the house and the power to